 On the roads of Mulmur, including County roads, more than eighty bridges of from ten to over sixty foot span are needed to cross the rivers and creeks.
-One man who used to travel over the township a lot said that he always knew when he was in Mulmur because every time he came down a long hill those was always a rough bridge at the foot.
+One man who used to travel over the township a lot said that he always knew when he was in Mulmur because every time he came down a logg hill there was always a rough bridge at the foot.
 This is still probably true today.

 For many years the road work in the township was done by Statute Labour, that is that a certain number of days' work was assessed to each land owner or tenant.
 There was a Pothmaster for each road beat and if the work was not done it was levied against the ratepayer in his taxes.
 Also certain sums of money were granted by Council for special jobs.
 In the 1920's this system was abandoned and a Road Superintendent for all the Township was appointed.
 The Pathmasters became overseers and all labour was paid for at an hourly rate.
-About this time the first enginedrawn road machinery appeared on the County roads in the
+About this time the first enginedrawn road machinery appeared on the County roads in the Township.

 Mr. James Henderson of Ruskview was the first road superintendent appointed by the Council of Mulmur.
 This was early in 1925.
 Later in that year Mr. Henderson became Treasurer of Dufferin County.
 The late Robert McCutcheon of Honeywood was the next Road Superintendent and he remained in office until his retirement at the end of 1932.
 Mr. Chas.
-Foster of Ruskview was appointed Road Superintendent in 1933 and held that office until years many improvements to the roads of the township were made, many of the roads were ditched and graded, and most were built and scores of steel culverts of various sizes were installed.
+Foster of Ruskview was appointed Road Superintendent in 1933 and held that office until March 1st, 1948, when he resigned.
+During these twenty-three years many improvements to the roads of the township were made, many of the roads were ditched and graded, and most roads were surfaced with gravel, also several concrete bridges were built and scores of steel culverts of various sizes were installed.

-While there are no Railroads or Provincial Highways within the boundaries of the township at the present time, we have over through this part of County roads in Mulmur.
-Tourists travelling in this hilly township.
+While there are no Railroads or Provincial Highways within the boundaries of the township at the present time, we have over thirty miles of County roads in Mulmur.
+Tourists travelling through this part of Ontario could find many places of interest in this hilly township.
 In the fall of the year around the first half of October a splendid view of the turning leaves of the hardwood trees may be had from the top of almost any hill.